robotframework/robotframework/doc/userguide/src/CreatingTestData/UsingTestLibraries.rst

 The most common way to specify a test library to import is using its name, like it has been done in all the examples in this section.
-In these cases Robot Framework tries to find the class or module implementing the library from the *library search path*.
-Basically, this means that the library code and all its possible dependencies must be in ``PYTHONPATH`` or, when running tests on Jython, in a ``CLASSPATH``. `Setting the library search path`__ is explained in a section of its own.
-Libraries can also set the search path automatically or have special instructions on how to do it.
-All `standard libraries`_, for example, are in the library search path automatically.
+In these cases Robot Framework tries to find the class or module implementing the library from the `module search path`_.
+Libraries that are installed somehow ought to be in the module search path automatically, but with other libraries the search path may need to be configured separately.

-The biggest benefit of this approach is that when the library search path has been configured, often using a custom `start-up script`_, normal users do not need to think where libraries actually are installed.
+The biggest benefit of this approach is that when the module search path has been configured, often using a custom `start-up script`_, normal users do not need to think where libraries actually are installed.
 The drawback is that getting your own, possible very simple, libraries into the search path may require some additional configuration.

-__ `Adjusting library search path`_

 Using physical path to library
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~